 I was wrestling with what I was reading and this was somewhat uncomfortable.
 It was hard to accept the possibility that some of my theology that I had believed for decades was incorrect.
 You see, I have not been particularly dissatisfied with the churches I have attended over the years.
 There have been no really negative experiences for me and the preaching has not been overly dogmatic.

-I shared these musings and many others with the NCO, and he wrote a reply a day or so later…. but he inadvertently did not send it.
+I shared these musings and many others with my coworker, and he wrote a reply a day or so later…. but he inadvertently did not send it.
 I wondered at his silence but carried on with my reading and musings.

 The Orthodox can be very deep thinkers.
 ‘But Dostoyevsky, the great, Russian Orthodox novelist of the nineteenth century, came much closer to the truth when he observed that hell is “the suffering of being no longer able to love.” ‘ (as cited in Carlton).
 A person who has never experienced this has no idea how miserable this is.
 When a soldier with combat PTSD becomes numb and finds himself no longer able to feel love even for his young children it troubles him deeply and often thoughts of suicide follow.
-The most moving moment in my work with one such soldier was the day he came to our appointment and told me, with tears in his eyes, that he was beginning to feel love for his wife and children again.
+(Thankfully I have seen people heal from this.)

 The more I read, the more I began giving very serious thought to converting to Orthodoxy.
 I also started reading the stories of converts from Protestantism to Orthodoxy.
 Some of their stories can be found here: http://journeytoorthodoxy.com/ and others are in this short book: Coming Home: Why Protestant Clergy are Becoming Orthodox edited by Peter E. Gillquist.
 But my story is a bit different than theirs – which is why I decided to post this blog entry.
 I wasn’t looking to change churches and I wasn’t dissatisfied with my experiences in the Protestant churches I had attended over the years.
 But the idea of converting to Orthodoxy was intimidating to me – I might go so far as to say a bit frightening.
 I knew my husband would not be excited by this.
 I knew many of my family and friends would be surprised and some might even be dismayed by this choice.